An Taigh Òran

 The team was made up of Mary Ann Kennedy, Nick Turner, Norrie ‘Tago’ MacIver, Alasdair Whyte and Findlay Napier and the results of the work can be seen here.
 This video features the participants and tutors at work.

-The songs can be heard by following the links below and are downloadable on the right-hand side of the page.
+The songs can be heard below and are downloadable on the right-hand side of the page.

 We are extremely grateful to Creative Scotland, Highlands & Islands Enterprise, Bòrd na Gàidhlig and Stòras Watercolour for their support of this project.